heywinit/express-api-template/README.md

-# express-api-template
+# swankiz-api

-Template for a backend using Express and PostgreSQL with TypeORM
+API for an e-commerce website for Swankiz, a gen-z streetwear fashion brand